 Formal plans, reports and specifications to be submitted for all construction.
 Applicant shall submit as-built plans (11"x17" - Hard Copy and Electronic - ACAD & PDF electronic files) as sections of work are completed.
 Wastewater system plans to be submitted to and approved by the City of Madras and by DEQ (only pump/lift station and forcemain for DEQ).
-Once the final plans are approved for each phase of work, schedule a pre-construction meeting with the City of Madras Public Works Department.
+Once the final plans are approved, schedule a pre-construction meeting with the City of Madras Public Works Department.